outpaddling/ti99-c99/README.md

 Editor/Assembler system.
 This is an adaptation of the code by Kristine Rogers for cross-compiling on Unix or DOS systems.
 See readme.txt for notes on the porting effort.

+It is my intention to add TI-99 support to [plasm](https://github.com/outpaddling/plasm/) so that assembly to a TI object file can be done in an automated fashion on the PC side as well.
+(This will likely take a while).

+Using simple tools on both the Unix and TI-99 side for uploading the object files to a TI-99, the coding and testing cycle can be highly automated and greatly accelerated, following the same workflow used for embedded microcontrollers.